Breathing exercises and special techniques can help with asthma symptoms and increase your overall lung strength, capacity, and health.

 Breathing techniques are often recommended by a doctor or asthma clinic.
 To ensure you get the methods right and gain the most from it, some are best taught by an expert.

-Papworth method
+Papworth Method

-The Papworth method was developed in the 1960s at Papworth Hospital and combines breathing techniques with relaxation methods.
-Studies have shown that using the Papworth method can help respiratory symptoms and improve quality of life in people with asthma.
+The Papworth Method was developed in the 1960s at Papworth Hospital and combines breathing techniques with relaxation methods.
+Studies [3] have shown that using the Papworth Method can help respiratory symptoms and improve quality of life in people with asthma.

 The Papworth method is taught by physiotherapists and focuses on learning how to breathe slowly and steadily from your diaphragm (the muscle under your ribs) and through your nose.

-Diaphragmatic breathing
+Diaphragmatic Breathing

 The diaphragm is the muscle located below your lungs that helps you breathe.
-With diaphragmatic breathing, the emphasis is on learning how to breathe from your diaphragm, rather than your chest as so many people tend to do.
-As well as helping to strengthen your diaphragm, this asthma breathing method can help decrease the oxygen needs of your body – as weak muscles cause you to need more oxygen – and help slow down your breathing.
+With diaphragmatic breathing, the emphasis is on learning how to breathe from your diaphragm, rather than your chest as so many people tend to do [4].
+As well as helping to strengthen your diaphragm, this asthma breathing method can help decrease the oxygen needs of your body – as weak muscles [5] cause you to need more oxygen – and help slow down your breathing.

 Pursed lip breathing [6] is a technique used to help control shortness of breath.
 It’s a good way to slow down breathing, making sure that each breath you take is more effective.
 It helps keep the airways open for longer, so that oxygen is moved into the lungs and carbon dioxide is moved out.
 This helps slow down the breathing rate and can relieve shortness of breath.

-Try pursed lip breathing when you’re not feeling short of breath.
-Breathe in slowly through your nose with your mouth closed.
-Then breathe out at least twice as long through your mouth, with your lips pursed – as if you were about to whistle or blow a bubble.
-It may help to count as you breathe out.
+• Then breathe out at least twice as long through your mouth, with your lips pursed – as if you were about to whistle or blow a bubble.

-Buteyko breathing
+Buteyko Breathing

 Yoga breathing or yogasana for asthma stems from the practice of yoga.
-As a form of exercise, yoga incorporates the need to breathe steadily in a controlled fashion whilst moving, stretching and balancing.
+As a form of exercise, yoga incorporates the need to breathe steadily in a controlled fashion whilst moving, stretching, and balancing.

-Some studies have shown encouraging results and an improvement in asthma symptoms after yoga breathing techniques have been practised.
+Some studies have shown encouraging results [8] and an improvement [9] in asthma symptoms after yoga breathing techniques have been practiced.
 Yoga is also good for helping to relieve stress and, as stress can be a trigger for asthma, it may be good to try both yoga breathing exercises and yoga movements.

 In addition, regular exercise can help you maintain a healthy weight and reduce the risk of an asthma attack.
 Exercising also releases chemicals in your brain called endorphins, which can raise your mood and help you feel better.